 "Laap", the famous Isan salads, are characterised by a high proportion of meat or fish and the addition of roasted glutinous rice, which gives them a distinctive flavour.
 We highly recommend this salad, that you will prepare with the fish of your choice.
 Above in photo, the laap is made with mackerel caught locally.
 Serves 2.

-300 grams fish fillets such as mackerel or sea bass 20 grams uncooked glutinous rice + 1 crumpled kaffir leaf + ½ lemongrass stalk cut in half lengthwise 30 g pea eggplants 30 g shallots, thinly sliced 20 g spring onion, chopped 3 coriander sprigs, chopped 10 g galangal, finely chopped 2 tablespoons fish sauce ¼ teaspoon hot chilli powder 2 tablespoons lime juice 1 teaspoon sugar 2 Chinese cabbage leaves
+300 grams fish fillets such as mackerel or sea bass 20 grams uncooked glutinous rice + 1 crumpled kaffir leaf + ½ lemongrass stalk cut in half lengthwise 30 g pea eggplants 30 g shallots, thinly sliced 20 g spring onion, chopped 3 coriander sprigs, chopped 10 g galangal, finely chopped 2 tablespoons fish sauce ¼ teaspoon hot chilli powder 3 tablespoons lime juice 2 teaspoon coconut sugar 2 Chinese cabbage leaves

 A dozen mint leaves, roughly chopped (keep a few whole leaves to garnish)